 High School Summer Internship*

 *Our program is limited to San Francisco public high school juniors who are nominated by a science teacher at their school.
-We are currently accepting nominations from teachers for the 2017 program.

 The majority of high school interns do not have family members with college degrees; additionally, many of the interns are immigrants or the children of immigrants.